 Mt.
 Hood Skibowl has bragging rights as one of the first resorts in the nation to offer chairlift-assisted mountain biking.
 Skibowl features a network of over 40 miles of mapped beginner, intermediate and advanced dirt trails with over 1,500 vertical drop accessed by a network of four chairlifts.
 Rental bikes are available in the Skibowl base area, where you’ll also be able to purchase a $40 lift ticket.
 In addition to the single-track trails, Skibowl has a Freeride Mountain Bike Park complete with bridges, berms and jumps for a range of ability levels, and a mountain bike skills park to ease into freestyle biking features.

-This summer the resort is unveiling the new Sunrise Trail, a 2.7 mile-long single-track flow trail.
-The Lower half will be accessible everyday from the Lower Bowl Skychair, with the upper 1.5 miles accessible on weekends from the Upper Bowl Skychair.
+Last summer the resort unveiled the new Sunrise Trail, a 2.7 mile-long single-track flow trail.
+The Lower half is accessible everyday from the Lower Bowl Skychair, with the upper 1.5 miles accessible on weekends from the Upper Bowl Skychair.
 In addition to incredible terrain, the Sunrise Trail offers incredible viewpoints along the way looking out over Mt.
 Jefferson, Mt.
 Hood and the village of Government Camp.

 For those interested in exploring further into the wilderness, Skibowl also offers a “Bike The Volcano” guided downhill tour that includes a shuttle ride up Mt.
 Hood for a 2,000 vertical descent back down through the Mt.
 Hood National Forest.
 Scheduled trips are offered Wednesday, Friday, Saturday and Sunday from 11:00 a.m. to 1:00 p.m.; reservations are required 24 hours in advance.